aregtech/areg-sdk/examples/README.md

 #### **[21_pubunblock](./21_pubunblock/)**

 The **[21_pubunblock](./21_pubunblock/)** project demonstrates how to improve service throughput in **inter-process communication (IPC)** by manually unblocking service requests marked as busy.
-This approach helps optimize request handling and resource utilization.
+This approach helps optimize request handling and resource utilization in asynchronous communication.

-- **Key Features**: Manual unblocking of service requests, allowing faster request processing and optimized service management.
+- **Key Features**: Manual unblocking of service requests, allowing faster request processing and optimized service management in applications with asynchronous communication.
 - **Sub-projects**:
-  - `21_pubservice`: Manages service requests and provides functionality to manually unblock and prepare responses efficiently.
+  - `21_pubservice`: Manages service requests in asynchronous communication and provides functionality to manually unblock and prepare responses efficiently.
-  - `21_pubclient`: Frequently sends requests to the service and ensures proper handling of rejected or blocked requests, enhancing throughput.
+  - `21_pubclient`: Frequently sends requests to the service and ensures proper handling of requests and responses, enhancing throughput.

 ---